MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-inventory-adjustment-value-entry-source-entry.md

 ### <a name="conclusion"></a>Conclusion

 With the experience gained in this scenario, when considering the most suitable setup for an allowed posting date range for a company, you might want to consider the following.
-As long as you allow changes in the stock value to be posted in a period, such as December in this case, the setup that the company uses for allowed posting date ranges should be aligned with this decision.
+As long as you allow changes in the inventory value to be posted in a period, such as December in this case, the setup that the company uses for allowed posting date ranges should be aligned with this decision.
 The Allow Posting From in the General Ledger Setup, stating December 1, would allow the revaluation made in December to be forwarded to affected outbound entries in the same period.

 User groups not allowed to post in December but in January, which was probably intended to be limited by the General Ledger Setup in this scenario, should instead be addressed via the User setup.